-- The IRPs must never contradict the statutes, they can elaborate. - The IRPs shall be facilitating and helping with decision-making processes as - well as the organisation of the federation.
-There shall be no more rules than - necessary. - This document shall be accessible to every MO on the website. - All acts, invoices, publications, official letters and websites, in electronic - form or not, emanating from the association must mention: - its full or abbreviated name, immediately preceded or followed by "AISBL" or - "international non-profit association", - the precise indication of its registered office, - its company number, - the terms "register of legal persons" or the abbreviation "RPM" followed by - the indication of the court of the registered office of the legal person, - if applicable, their email address and website, - the number of at least one account held by the association with a credit - institution established in Belgium, - if applicable, the indication that the association is in liquidation.
+- FYEG will have minimal statutes that only contain what legally matters and they - will be revised in case the Belgian law changes.
+All other matters will be taken - care of in the IRPs. - The IRPs must never contradict the statutes, they can elaborate. - The IRPs shall be facilitating and helping with decision-making processes as - 7 well as the organisation of the federation.
+There shall be no more rules than - 8 necessary. - This document shall be accessible to every MO on the website. - All acts, invoices, publications, official letters and websites, in electronic - form or not, emanating from the association must mention: - its full or abbreviated name, immediately preceded or followed by "AISBL" or - "international non-profit association", - the precise indication of its registered office, - its company number, - the terms "register of legal persons" or the abbreviation "RPM" followed by - the indication of the court of the registered office of the legal person, - if applicable, their email address and website, - the number of at least one account held by the association with a credit - institution established in Belgium,

+- if applicable, the indication that the association is in liquidation.